ADVERTISEMENT

 “These reform efforts have been building over the past decade through various initiatives, such as the creation of a defense innovation ecosystem through the Defense Innovation Unit and similar organizations, as well as the congressional commission on Planning, Programming, Budgeting, and Execution (PPBE) reform, and have now reached a critical mass,” McGinn wrote.

 The memo includes a detailed implementation schedule that would require the undersecretary for acquisition and sustainment to issue guidance within 45 days and the military services to submit their own plans of action within 60 days.
-Within that same time frame, the services must identify initial program portfolios and by the six-month mark, they must publish “portfolio scorecards” that lay out schedule-driven requirements and prioritize commercial technology integration.
+Within that same timeframe, the services must identify initial program portfolios and, by the six-month mark, publish the “portfolio scorecards” that lay out schedule-driven requirements and prioritize commercial technology integration.

 Sticking to that implementation plan will be key, McGinn said, making a nod toward past reforms that have failed due to a “lack of follow-through.”
-He noted that one self-inflicted constraint that could work against the department is the size of its acquisition cadre, which has shrunk amid the Trump administration’s federal workforce cuts.
+He noted that one self-inflicted constraint that could work against the department is the size of this administration’s acquisition cadre, which has shrunk amid federal workforce cuts.

 Several firms released statements with similar praise.
 Applied Intuition, a software and AI-focused startup, said the Pentagon’s reforms will make it easier for non-traditional companies to work with the department.